-- We launched our Advocate programme with the objective to identify early adopters, and equip them to advocate and drive change to radically transform the culture of engineering.
-The 9 month programme was delivered to 22 Jacobs employees. - 8,800 students were upskilled through participating in the Engineering for People Design Challenge.
-260 professional reviewers and judges engaged, culminating in an in-person Grand Finals and 3,927 votes placed to award the People's Prize.
-During a pivotal time in an undergraduate student's career, this design challenge encourages individuals to broaden their awareness of the social, environmental and economic implications of their engineering solutions. - Nearly 170 students across universities in Bangladesh, Benin, Cameroon, India, Kenya, Nigeria, Pakistan, Senegal, Sweden, Uganda, UK, USA and Zimbabwe participated in the 2021/22 Efficiency for Access Design Challenge.
-This global, multidisciplinary competition empowers teams of students to help accelerate access to clean energy. - We launched our first ever strategic university partnerships, curated to improve the holistic educational experience of tomorrow's engineers.
-We worked with City, University of London and TEDI London to design innovative packages of work, inspiring and nurturing global responsibility in educators and students, to produce world-class graduates. - In the 2021/22 academic year, we had 26 affiliated Chapters across the UK, a growth from 19 the year before.
-Between them they had 1480 members, and reached 1,906 participants through 256 activities.
-The projects and activities that Chapters deliver allow students to trial ideas and concepts, as they begin their careers and journey as globally responsible engineers. - Our work driving change across the industry continued through collaboration and influence opportunities.
-This included leading a workshop with all Joint Board of Moderators board members and reviewers as part of their annual training event.
-We trained on the practicalities to look for when assessing if Climate Emergency as a cultural feature of degrees.
-We also continued as an active member of the Sustainability in Engineering Higher Education Group facilitated by the Royal Academy of Engineering, and the Engineering Ethics Reference Group.
+- 11,500 students were upskilled through participating in the Engineering for People Design Challenge.
+250 professional reviewers and judges engaged, culminating in an in-person Grand Finals and 1,500 votes placed to award the People's Prize.
+During a pivotal time in an undergraduate student's career, this design challenge encourages individuals to broaden their awareness of the social, environmental and economic implications of their engineering solutions.
+During the year we reviewed the funding structure to ensure this - our largest - programme is financially self-sustaining in future. - 104 students across 14 universities in Bangladesh, Kenya, Nepal, Nigeria, Senegal, Sweden, Uganda, UK and Zimbabwe participated in the 2022/23 Efficiency for Access Design Challenge.
+This global, multi-disciplinary competition empowers teams of students to help accelerate access to clean energy. - Our strategic university partnerships, curated to improve the holistic educational experience of tomorrow's engineers continued into their second year.
+We worked with City, University of London and TEDI London to inspire and nurture global responsibility in educators and students, to produce world-class graduates.
+This included a panel discussion on global responsibility at the 4th Symposium on Socially Responsible Professionals at City, University of London. - In the 2022/23 academic year, we had 24 affiliated Chapters across the UK, two fewer than in 2021/22, but still five more than 2020/21.
+Between them they had 1072 members, and reached 2403 participants through 151 activities.
+The projects and activities that Chapters deliver allow students to trial ideas and concepts, as they begin their careers and journey as globally responsible engineers. - We increased, and shared, our knowledge on global responsibility in engineering.
+We published and presented papers at the International Symposium of Engineering Education and the World Engineering Education Forum and Global Engineering Deans Council (WEEF/GEDC) and submitted abstracts to the European Society for Engineering Education (SEFI) annual conference.
+Two MSc projects at Warwick were completed that inform/provide insights to Reshaping Engineering and the Competency Compass.
+The UNGCN report on UK's SDG progress included our recommendations. - We held workshops for interested organisations to develop our key new IP, the "Reimagined Degree Map" and "Global Responsibility Competency Compass".
+We secured Engineering Council endorsement for the Compass.
+We presented on Map and Compass to most of the UK PEIs, Our work driving change across the industry continued through collaboration and influence opportunities.
+We presented to the CEOs of the UK's Professional Engineering Institutes to build support for our key initiatives for higher education and professional development.
+This has led to active conversations with several. - We continued as an active member of the Sustainability in Engineering Higher Education Group facilitated by the Royal Academy of Engineering, and the Engineering Ethics Reference Group.